oparry-ukaea/hermes-3/docs/sphinx/installation.rst

 A convenient way to build Hermes-3 in development is to use the dependencies installed via the instructions above and then call ``cmake`` directly to configure and compile Hermes-3.
-The wrapper script provides a bash function ``in_h3env`` that runs commands in the hermes-3 *build* environment, setting all of the necessary paths and variables automatically.
-To build hermes-3 with CMake, run (e.g.):
+The wrapper script provides a bash function ``in_h3env`` that runs commands in the hermes-3 *build* environment, setting all of the necessary paths to find headers, link libraries etc. To build hermes-3 with CMake, run (e.g.):

 .. code-block:: bash

-   export h3_build="./builds/my_build" && in_h3env cmake -B "$h3_build" && in_h3env cmake --build "$h3_build" -j8
+   export h3_build="./builds/my_build" && in_h3env cmake -DBOUT_USE_PETSC=ON -B "$h3_build" && in_h3env cmake --build "$h3_build" -j8

+In the above example, PETSc support is turned on at the configuration stage, which emulates the result of installing hermes-3 directly with the default ``spec`` listed in spack.yaml (``hermes-3%gcc+petsc``).

 The tests can then be run in the usual way with: